 York Outer consists of the City’s suburbs, including many historic villages such as Fulford, Osbaldwick, Skelton and Bishopthorpe.
-The Constituency is also home to York University, a world class research centre situated next to the village of Heslington.
+The Constituency is also home to the University of York, a world class research centre situated next to the village of Heslington.

-Other areas included in the constituency are Dunnington, Wheldrake, Elvington, Askham Bryan, Askham Richard, Haxby, Strensall, Heworth Without, Huntington & New Earswick, Dringhouses and Woodthorpe, Poppleton, Copmanthorpe, Hessay, Rufforth and Knapton.
+Other areas included in the constituency are Dunnington, Wheldrake, Elvington, Naburn, Acaster Malbis, Askham Bryan, Askham Richard, Poppleton, Copmanthorpe, Hessay, Rufforth, Knapton, Haxby, Wigginton, Strensall, Earswick, Stockton-on-the-Forest, Holtby, Murton, Heworth Without, Huntington, New Earswick, Dringhouses, and Woodthorpe,

 Julian frequently meets with local residents from each and every part of York Outer.
 Indeed, he holds open surgeries in local supermarkets as well as open meetings in different village halls to ensure that he is accessible to all.